User Panel Howto

 - Stats opens a page where you can find the code you need to add to your site to use A/I webstatistics tool.
 See A/I stats Howto for more information.

-- Description lets you enter a generic description of your website contents and a category it belongs to; this description and the category will show up eventually on A/I hosted sites page
+- Description lets you enter a generic description of your website contents

 - Help is a link to A/I website hosting howtos